Christofair/py-dns-proxy/README.md

 * Connect to remote DNS by TLS connection

 # Instalation and running
-This file have to be run in administrative mode, because there is low value port (UDP53).
+This file have to be run in administrative mode, because there is low value port (UDP 53).
 Often you have to restart browser and/or network to see effects.
 1. Prepare virtual environment for python (i.e. with command: "python -m venv .")
 2. Clone this repository.
 3. Install requirements. (./Scripts/pip install -r requirement.txt)